pav-n-k/odin-projects/library/README.md

 🎯 Library

 📚 Introduction
-This project is part of **The Odin Project – Foundations Course**.
+This project is part of **The Odin Project – JavaScript Course**.
-It focuses on building a simple library app to add, display, and remove books using JavaScript.
+It focuses on building a simple library app to practice working with objects and DOM manipulation.

 🛠️ Technologies Used
 - HTML5
 - CSS3
-- JavaScript (DOM manipulation, event handling, data management)
+- JavaScript (Objects, DOM manipulation, event handling)

 🚀 Live Demo
 You can explore the deployed version on GitHub Pages: